Mithridates VI Eupator: Mithridatic Wars

 The Romans responded to the massacre of 88 BC by organising a large invasion force to defeat Mithridates and remove him from power.
 The First Mithridatic War, fought between 88 and 84 BC, saw Lucius Cornelius Sulla force Mithridates out of Greece proper.
 After achieving victory in several battles, Sulla received news of trouble back in Rome posed by his rival Gaius Marius and hurriedly concluded peace talks with Mithridates.
 As Sulla returned to Italy, Lucius Licinius Murena was left in charge of Roman forces in Anatolia.
 The lenient peace treaty, which was never ratified by the Senate, allowed Mithridates VI to restore his forces.
 Murena attacked Mithridates in 83 BC, provoking the Second Mithridatic War from 83 to 81 BC.
 Mithridates defeated Murena's two green legions at the Battle of Halys in 82 BC before peace was again declared by treaty.

-When Rome attempted to annex Bithynia (bequested to Rome by its last king) nearly a decade later, Mithridates attacked with an even larger army, leading to the Third Mithridatic War from 73 BC to 63 BC.
+When Rome attempted to annex Bithynia (bequeathed to Rome by its last king) nearly a decade later, Mithridates attacked with an even larger army, leading to the Third Mithridatic War from 73 BC to 63 BC.
 Lucullus was sent against Mithridates and the Romans routed the Pontic forces at the Battle of Cabira in 72 BC, driving Mithridates into exile in Tigranes' Armenia.
 While Lucullus was preoccupied fighting the Armenians, Mithridates surged back to retake Pontus by crushing four Roman legions under Valerius Triarius and killing 7,000 Roman soldiers at the Battle of Zela in 67 BC.
 He was routed by Pompey's legions at the Battle of the Lycus in 66 BC.

 After this defeat, Mithridates fled with a small army to Colchis and then over the Caucasus Mountains to Crimea and made plans to raise yet another army to take on the Romans.
 His eldest living son, Machares, viceroy of Cimmerian Bosporus, was unwilling to aid his father.
 Mithridates had Machares killed, and Mithridates took the throne of the Bosporan Kingdom.
 He then ordered conscription and preparations for war.
 In 63 BC, another of his sons, Pharnaces II of Pontus, led a rebellion against his father, joined by Roman exiles in the core of Mithridates' Pontic army.
 Mithridates withdrew to the citadel in Panticapaeum, where he committed suicide.
-Pompey buried Mithridates in the rock-cut tombs of his ancestors in Amasia, the old capital of Pontus.
+Pompey buried Mithridates in the rock-cut tombs of his ancestors in Sinope, the new capital of Pontus.

-Assassination conspiracy

-During the time of the First Mithridatic War, a group of Mithridates' friends plotted to kill him.
-These were Mynnio and Philotimus of Smyrna, and Cleisthenes and Asclepiodotus of Lesbos.
-Asclepiodotus changed his mind and became an informant.
-He arranged to have Mithridates hide under a couch to hear the plot against him.
-The other conspirators were tortured and executed.
-Mithridates also killed all of the plotters' families and friends.